< Back

 (or years) of damage due to substance and alcohol use.
 It’s even more important when we talk with families, as we need to repair the

 entire family system, not just the person affected with substance use disorder.
-It wouldn’t make sense to get the client healthy and then
+It wouldn’t make sense to get the client healthy and then return them to a dysfunctional household.
+Recovery from substance use disorder needs to be a group effort.

 The thing to keep in mind is this: you are not in control of someone else’s emotions or behaviors.
 With that being said, there is no way

 to know how someone else is going to interpret your behaviors or statements.
-We have no control over how someone is going to react
+We have no control over how someone is going to react to what we say.

 THE BLANCHARD INSTITUTE IN NORTH CAROLINA